 According to Europol, a recent EU investigation resulted in the seizure of multiple packages with counterfeit food supplements.
 The shipments came from Brazil, China, Germany, Sweden, and the United Kingdom, listed as confectionery, specific supplements, or generically named dietary supplements.

 Manufacturers have ramped up production and are working around the clock to meet the growing demand for supplements.
 If even one of the many raw materials, ingredients, or packaging items supplied drops in quality or isn’t what it seems, the consequences can be severe.

 It’s crucial for supplement makers and brand owners to understand that temporary shifts in U.S. regulatory policy due to the pandemic are not a relaxation of compliance requirements.
 As FDA warning letters continue to mount, it’s more crucial than ever for brand owners to hold suppliers and co-manufacturers accountable for meeting the FDA food safety standards and documentation requirements.

 Unsubstantiated Supplement Claims

-To protect the hard-won credibility gained by the supplement industry in recent years, the four leading dietary supplement trade associations in the U.S. released a warning against bad actors who might try to profit from this crisis fraudulently.
+To protect the supplement industry’s hard-won credibility gained in recent years, the four leading dietary supplement trade associations in the United States released a warning against bad actors who might try to profit from this crisis fraudulently.

-The press release points out that while studies support the use of some dietary supplements for immune system health, there isn't any published clinical research that demonstrates there's any nutritional supplement on the market that can prevent or treat COVID-19.
-Even if research existed, the Dietary Supplement Health and Education Act of 1994 prevents "marketers of dietary supplements in the United States from promoting any dietary supplement product that makes disease prevention or treatment claims."
+The press release points out that while studies support the use of some dietary supplements for immune system health, there isn’t any published clinical research demonstrating any nutritional supplement on the market that can prevent or treat COVID-19.
+Even if research existed, the Dietary Supplement Health and Education Act of 1994 (DSHEA) prevents “marketers of dietary supplements in the United States from promoting any dietary supplement product that makes disease prevention or treatment claims.”